21t4s Teaching Resources

 You experienced the resources from a student perspective in the last section.
 In this section we will look at the teaching resources to help you understand the variety of resources and nomenclature used throughout.

 This page provides a set of Videos that introduce different teaching resources, a section about the Anatomy of a Thing and Quest, and steps we suggest, culminating in a quiz.

 This is a video introduction to the different teaching resources in 21things4students.
 This is broken down into 4 parts (entire 15 minute video linked here).

-Part 1: Getting started with 21things4teachers; Start page, registration, teaching guides, accommodations, and assessment.
+Part 1: Getting started with the teaching resources for the 21things4students; Start page, registration, teaching guides, accommodations, and assessment.
 (5:44)

 Part 2: This part covers Feedback & evaluation, Graduation page details, and Competencies & Standards.
 (2:40)